ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 If you have zombie channels, go to `Settings` -> `Embedded node` -> `Express Graph Sync` and enable the second toggle labeled `Reset express graph sync on startup`, then restart.
 Be sure to go back to `Settings` > `Network Info` and ensure your zombie channel count is now zero.

 If you don't have zombie channels and are still having issues sending lightning payments, go to `Settings` -> `Embedded node` -> `Advanced` -> `Pathfinding` and press the button labeled `Reset payment routing profile`.

+## My channels are showing as offline.
+How can I get them to show as active again?

+This typically happens when either the blockchain headers or lightning network graph is out of sync, or the RPC server is having issues starting up.
+Here are some steps you can try to remedy the situation:

+ 1. You can pull down on the channels list to refresh it.
+If channels still show as offline, leave app running 10 minutes or so.
+Sometimes the RPC server just needs time to start up.

+ 2. Go to `Settings` -> `Embedded node` -> `Advanced` and press the button labeled `Stop LND and Delete Neutrino files`, then restart the app.
+This will resync your blockchain data.

+ 3. Go to `Settings` -> `Embedded node` -> `Express Graph Sync` and enable the second toggle labeled `Reset express graph sync on startup`, then restart the app.
+This will resync your lightning network graph data.

+ 4. Restarting the app to jostle the state and get it online again.